PeterOste/SVG-Logo-Maker/README.md

 5. Answer the prompts to create your desired logo.
 6. The command line will print out a confirmation message and the file `logo.svg` will be created.

+## Dependencies
+The SVG Logo Maker relies on the following dependencies:

+- inquirer: ^9.2.8
+- jest: ^29.6.1

 ## Demo
 https://drive.google.com/file/d/1A2ohLR7hkLo6jEPiSbKEnkjZzMgK83Xy/view

+## Example
+The following example will generate a logo with the text "Yes" in red within a blue circle:

+- Enter text (up to 3 characters): Yes
+- Enter text color (color keyword or hexadecimal number): Red
+- Enter shape (circle, triangle, square): Circle
+- Enter shape color (color keyword or hexadecimal number): Blue

+The command line will display "Generated logo.svg", and the logo.svg file will be created with the specified logo.

 ## License
 This project is licensed under the MIT license.